camel-tooling/camel-dashboard/docs/content/docs/plugins/_index.md

 weight: 30
 ---

-Plugins section for the Camel Dashboard Operator.
+Plugins section for the Camel Dashboard.